kaiwenwu96/bib-transformer/README.md

 # bib transformer (under construction)

+## Usage
+Type `python transform.py test.bib` in the command line.
+The procedure will parse the bib file and output new bib entries in the command line.
+Redirect the output to a file if you want to (e.g. python transform.py test.bib > new-test.bib).

+The procedure will crash on bib files with incorrect grammar or missing required fields (e.g. author, title).

-## functionality
+## Functionalities
 - [x] change 'url' field into a hyper link in title
 - [x] change id of bib entry
 - [x] delete redundant fields (e.g. keywords)
-- [x] output the new bib entries in the command line (redirect the output to a file if you want to, e.g. `python transform.py test.bib > new-test.bib`)

-## general citation format
+## General Citation Format

 Cite a conference paper
 ```